-The Switch OLED model is very similar with the original Switch console but with some much needed upgrades.
-Here are all of the important differences and similarities that we know of so far:
+The Switch OLED model is very similar to the original Switch console but with some much-needed upgrades.
+Here are all of the important differences and similarities:

-- 7-inch OLED screen: This screen provides more vibrant colors and crip contrast compared to the original screens.
-The display itself is also slightly larger without making the Switch any bigger since the OLED model has a slimmer bevel (black framing around the screen) than the original.
+- 7-inch OLED screen: As we noted in our Nintendo Switch vs. Switch OLED model comparison, this screen provides more vibrant colors and crip contrast compared to the original screens.
+The display itself is also slightly larger since the OLED model has a slimmer bezel (black framing around the screen) than the original.